rafaeldemeirateixeira/nodejs-api/README.md

-# NodeJS-api
+# NodeJS API
-A small API written in NodeJS
+A small API written in NodeJS and TypeScript

 ## Setup